nsthorat/nsthorat.github.io/docs/blog/lessons-of-a-first-time-founder.md

 We should have waited for some of those relationships to mature.
 We took a huge morale hit after the rejections.
 It wasted a lot of valuable time that we could have spent building product.
 We seriously were thinking about what the company shutting down would look like.

-However, building product gets you to that milestone, but also is just good for momentum and morale.

 ### Lesson 15: Product and customers are what matter most

 It took a little bit of time for us to ingest the lessons from the failed fundraise.
 There were still 2 VCs that didn’t quite say no, but remember a “maybe” is actually a no. They are still happy to waste your time at this stage.